- How to Start A Profitable Home Based Bakery Business?

 Word of Mouth:

-Encourage satisfied customers to spread the word about your bakery.
+Make customers happy to tell others about your bakery.

 Manage Finances